ch4/libnode-android-public/readme.markdown

 NODE+ Application Requirements
 ---
-The library and bluetooth implementation has been tested on the following devices:
+The library and Bluetooth implementation has been tested on the following devices:

 * Samsung S3 & S4  & S5
 * HTC One X (Developer Edition)